 Rated #6 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

 A smaller campground with just 15 campsites, White Tank Campground is home to plenty of scrambling and bouldering, as well as some of the best stargazing opportunities.
-Each site offers a fire pit and picnic table, but potable water is not available.
+Each site offers a fire pit and picnic table, but potable water is unavailable.
+There are no ADA-accessible campsites in White Tank Campground.

-Reservations: First-come, first-served between September and May.
-White Tank Campground is closed between June and August for the summer.
+Reservations: First come, first served.
+White Tank Campground is closed for the summer between June and August.

 Rates: $15 per site per night.
 Learn more here.